 A configuration file contains any number of name-value pairs, with each pair on a separate line.
 Empty lines and lines consisting entirely of white space characters are ignored.
 The

 # character introduces a comment that extends to the end of the current line.

-Configuration files can be ASCII text files or use the UTF-8 character encoding with an optional byte order marker (BOM) at the beginning of the file.
+Configuration files can be ASCII text files or use the UTF?8 character encoding with a byte order marker (BOM) at the beginning of the file.